friendrat/variant_access/README.md

 For types that are auto-generated, it is difficult to support union types as one needs to generate an enum whose name and field tags will also be auto-generated and thus opaque to any user.
 Thus a uniform interface that does not require knowledge of field names allows the use of such auto-generated types, without being over burdensome to the end user.

+As an example, code-generated from protobuf schemas by default make all inner values private and provide getters and setters to uniformize interaction with these entities.